devlights/goxcel/README.md

 # Goxcel

-Goxcel is a library to operate Excel.
+Goxcel is a library to operate Excel using go-ole library.

 This library works only on Windows.